goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

 ------------------

-Preferences are grouped in preference groups and the preferences inside a group a spcified via the preferences group schema:
+Preferences are grouped in preference groups and the preferences inside a group are specified via the preferences group schema:

   >>> import zope.interface
   >>> import zope.schema